Create User Profile in WordPress with ProfileGrid

 What is a user profile in WordPress?
 When you register as a user on a WordPress site, you automatically become the owner of a WordPress user profile on it.

 In order to register as a user, you would generally register from the frontend.
 WordPress would only require an email address and a username to create your user profile.
 However, these days developers create registration forms with multiple fields to collect additional data about users.
-Because what is profile without the complete data of a user that will verify their authenticity.

 The WordPress user profile plugin ProfileGrid helps them achieve this goal.
 These sets of information are displayed on the frontend of the site or in the user’s bio.

-Given above is the frontend view of a WordPress user profile.
 The admin can see the registered users from the backend, under the ‘Users’ option on the dashboard.

 From the very same page, the admin can change the roles of the users to participants, subscriber, contributor, editor etc.